ShubhShashank/emoter/README.md

 * Emote / Emoter agents are only deployable with Python
 * Emoter agents have no ability to remember or learn new things
 * Emoter agents only search for one matching database, not multiple.
 If the threshold fails, then Emoter will just search the entire database.
+* No API has been started yet for Emoter agents; you can only chat via command line interface right now

 ### Future Plans